bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

   - Jyoti to create a dependency template in ZenHub
   - Can we have a informal meet-up at the end of the month?
 Social meet up

-  ## Decission:-
+  ## Decisions made:
-  - PO's agreed in this meeting to use the Dependency process for this Program Iteration.
+  - PO's agreed in this meeting to use the Dependency process for this Program Iteration (i.e. nex three Sprints).
 ----
 Jan, 23, 2020
 ----